 The Council brought forward its mobile working project from the ICE Programme to enable a substantial move from a small number of home workers to majority of the Council's workforce.
-There was a significant impact on the IT department in order to acquire, build and distribute extra laptops within a short period of time.
+There was a significant impact on the IT department in order to acquire, build and distribute additional laptops within a short period of time.

 Furthermore, there was a significant shift for technology required to enable secure virtual meetings to be carried out.
 A review of the risks and mitigations required was carried out in order to identify the most appropriate platform solution for the Council to use.
-The platform determined was Microsoft teams which has been deployed across the Council.
+The platform determined was Microsoft Teams which has been deployed across the Council.

-The risk around information security increased with this move and required effective arrangements to be in place to ensure the security of data and processes and the need to raise awareness of the potential increase in phishing emails to obtain log on credentials.
+The risk around information security increased with this move and required effective arrangements and mitigation measures to ensure the security of data and processes.
+Staff were made aware of the information security requirement with awareness raised of the potential increase in phishing emails to obtain log on credentials.